Master Schedule Smoothing

 Banking Hours

-When it’s time to bank an employee’s hours, you should always see the SME (Smoothing Earned) code along with the SMP (Smoothing Paid) code.
+When it’s time to bank an employee’s extra hours, you should always see the Smoothing Earned (SME) code along with the Smoothing Paid (SMP) code.
+In this case the SMP code will be a negative to remove the hours from being paid to the employee.

 MSH - Smoothing earned

-Attendance Codes - Setup
+Attendance Codes Configuration

 Select the Config menu.